GameFoundry/bsf/Documentation/Manuals/Native/User/advancedAnimation.md

 Advanced animation				{#advancedAnimation}
 ===============

-So far we have shown how you can use the **CAnimation** component to play a single animation clip at once.
+So far we have shown how you can use the **Animation** component to play a single animation clip at once.
 When it comes to skeletal animation the system is capable of a few more advanced features that allow you to play and blend multiple animation clips at once, as well as other advanced functionality.

 # Cross fade
 Often your animation system might need to transition from playing one animation clip to another (e.g. moving from a walk to a run animation).
 In that case you can use @ref bs::CAnimation::crossFade "CAnimation::crossFade()" instead of **CAnimation::play()**.
 Cross fade will slowly fade in the new animation clip while fading out the previously playing one, over the specified time period.